Getting Started with MaxTAF

 Every user is included in the examples project by default.

-Any user can upload new tests to the examples project, in the same way they would do for their own projects.
+Any user can upload new cases to the examples project, in the same way they would do for their own projects.

-Example tests can be found by accessing through the project page or by switching projects using the menu at the top of the screen.
+Example cases can be found by accessing through the project page or by switching projects using the menu at the top of the screen.

 You may also use the Code Lookup in the script tab for a case and find other cases to lookup from Examples.